Television in El Salvador

 Television in El Salvador began in 1956 in black and white on YSEB-TV, which would bring attention to the radio broadcasting industry in the 1960s.
-It was so much so that it was part of the Salvadoran Association Broadcasting (ASDER) in 1964 to confront stagnation, in response to the political crisis during the era of military authoritarianism.
+It was so much so that it was part of the Salvadoran Broadcasting Association (ASDER) in 1964 to confront stagnation, in response to the political crisis during the era of military authoritarianism.
 Since the birth of privatization, Salvadoran television survived with the support of viewers and the growth of the industry that became part of one of the most important media.
 Currently, there are 42 television channel concessions in total: 35 of these are private, five religious and two public.
 In addition, eighteen television channels have national coverage and 24 channels are regional; including international television services, normally distributed by cable and satellite.
 Salvadoran television is in charge of the General Superintendency of Electricity and Telecommunications (SIGET) since 1996, being the successor of the National Telecommunications Administration (ANTEL).